octosend/docs/pages/getting_started.rst

   Domain delegation is a best practice for email campaigns.
 The domain is yours and clearly identify where does your campaign come from.
 Your reputation can grow with this domain.
-  The delegation allows us to tell the email service providers (those who provide email address to their users) which IP is authorized to send emails from this domain and manage IP, reputation and signatures for the best.
+  The delegation allows us to tell the mail providers (those who provide email address to their users and use anti-spam tools to protect them) which IP is authorized to send emails from this domain and manage IP, reputation and signatures for the best.

 Choose your weapons
 -------------------